PennyLaneAI/pennylane-qiskit/doc/devices/aer.rst

 Backends
 ~~~~~~~~

 The default backend is the ``AerSimulator``.
-However, multiple other backends might be available.
+However, multiple other backends are also available.
 To get a current overview what backends are available you can query

 .. code-block:: python